 Over 5,000 pre-kindergarten through sixth grade students in thirteen schools participate in our unique, hands-on food and nutrition education programs each year.
 We are encouraged by the consistent support from public and private sources, Santa Fe Public Schools, and the generosity of the philanthropic community!

-To learn more about our programs in Santa Fe, take a look at our Annual Program Report.
+To learn more about our programs, take a look at our Annual Program Report.

 - Amy Biehl Community School